 Current status: S 2958, sponsored by Senator Brian Kavanagh, was introduced in January 2021.
-It has been referred to the Education committee; a hearing is expected soon.
+It has been referred to the Education committee.

 House Bill A4402, sponsored by Donna Lupardo was referred to the Education committee on February 4, 2021.